learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 + Useful for sandboxing, testing associations, checking app.
 + Prewritten code is a sinatra application with a few associations
 + Use activerecord methods in tux (.all, .new, .save, .create, .first, etc)

+## Objectives

++ Use Tux to test our Sinatra application
++ Understand that Tux is simply pre-loading our development environment.